 - Look out for any potential hazards that can harm you or others within the campsite.

-- Working with fire tower marshals and making sure all fire lanes are clear.
+- Work with fire tower marshals and make sure all fire lanes are clear.

-- Oversee the campsite from a fire tower (working in pairs or alone), looking out for any potential hazards within the campsite or festival site.
+- Oversee the campsite from a fire tower (working in pairs or alone), look out for any potential hazards within the campsite or festival site.

-- Working closely with a campsite steward who can get a closer look to check if the fire lanes are clear.
+- Work closely with a campsite steward or the campsite manager, who can get a closer look to check if the fire lanes are clear.

 - You may have to use a fire extinguisher to extinguish small fires.

-- Be polite and smiley to all the festival goers and make sure they respect their surroundings
+- Be polite and friendly to all the event goers and make sure they respect their surroundings

-- Making sure nobody urinates or throws rubbish in the street and locate them to the nearest toilet facility/bin.
+- Making sure nobody urinates or throws rubbish in the street and direct them to the nearest toilet facility/bin.

-- Encourage all event/festival goers to not shout or be too noisy
+- Encourage all event goers to be courteous of residents and not be too noisy while entering/leaving the site

-- Discourage event/festival goers from loitering in residential areas and direct them back to the event/festival site or the nearest station if the event/festival is finished.
+- Discourage event goers from loitering in residential areas and direct them back to the event site, or the nearest station or public transport hub if the event is finished.

 - Medical emergencies